tacojones/blogg/README.md

-# Flat-File Blog Script
+# Blogg - A Flat-File Blog Script

 This is a simple flat-file blog script written in PHP.
-It allows users to post blog entries with subjects, date and time stamps, and supports pagination and autolinking of URLs.
-The blog has a modern, dark blue design with a one-column layout.
+It allows users to display static blog entries with subjects, date and time stamps, and supports pagination and markdown.

 ## Features